 Community engagement is an integral part of her practice.
 Among other projects, she has coordinated on several projects including Folio an open interpretation of the art book, Groundworks environmentally sensitive installations on a local walking trail, Collaboration on Marginal Road a collective writing of text projected during Nocturne, Halifax and SKATE Print, a day of community printmaking with skateboards, roller blades, bicycles, and all things wheeled.

-Baker is a founding active member of Elephant Grass Print Collective a printmaking collective located in a small fishing community on the Bay of Fundy.
-In addition to her continued involvement with a regional art council she recently served as president of NS Printmakers, and on the Boards for Art Gallery of Nova Scotia Board of Governors and Visual Arts Nova Scotia.
+Baker is a founding active member of Elephant Grass Print Society. a printmaking collective located in rural Nova Scotia/Mi’ma’ki.
+In addition to her continued involvement with a regional art council she has served as president of NS Printmakers, and on the Boards for Art Gallery of Nova Scotia Board of Governors and Visual Arts Nova Scotia.
 In 2016 she was a recipient of an Established Artist Award in Nova Scotia.